 You may wish to cancel your credit card if you no longer use it, perhaps because you are using one with more favourable rates and rewards, or you simply want to remove the temptation of having available credit at your fingertips.

-In some cases you might have lost your card – or had it stolen or compromised - and you’re worried about it falling into the wrong hands.
-It is important to cancel your card as soon as possible when this happens to avoid fraud.
+In some cases, you might have lost your card – or had it stolen or compromised – and you’re worried about it falling into the wrong hands.
+When this happens, it is important to cancel your card as soon as possible to avoid fraud.

 There are a few simple steps to follow to cancel a credit card when you no longer want or need the credit account: